 - Adjusting any learning activities that do not produce the desired learning objectives.

-- Contextualizing knowledge by using real-life examples to provide context to learning activities and contribute authentic experiences to the classroom.
+- Contextualizing knowledge by using real-life examples to provide context to learning activities and contribute authentic experiences to the class.

 - Promoting a welcoming, respectful community that works together to allow students to thrive.

 - Extending students’ education beyond the world of academics and encourages students to be responsible citizens through curricular and extracurricular activities.

 “The Excellence in Teaching document represents a global approach and framework to developing and mastering excellence in all that we do here at Marianopolis,” says Professor Jeannet.
 “It is a useful tool that I regularly refer to in order to positively and effectively contribute to our learning community, my home away from home.”